Outplanting Native Hawaiian Dry Land Forest Ecosystem Plants

 Keālia Pond National Wildlife Refuge is known for its native Hawaiian Stilt and Coot nesting habitat.
 But there are areas of the refuge unseen by the public eye that are being restored to a Hawaiian dryland forest ecosystem, one of the most rare systems in the world.
 Our objective is to plant species that were once found in this area and to replace the previously establish, and invasive, Kiawe forests.
-The area was previously burned in 2019 by a brush fire that tore across the valley towards Kīhei, narrowly missing our visitor center.
-The fire was a blessing in disguise as it gave us the opportunity to remove the Kiawe, replant our native species, and reintroduce an almost extinct ecosystem.
+The area was previously burned in 2019 by a brush fire that tore across the valley towards Kihei, narrowly missing our visitor center.
+The fire was a blessing in disguise as it gave us the opportunity to remove the Kiawe, replant native species, and reintroduce an almost extinct ecosystem.
+Working conditions are in hot and buggy areas of the Refuge with minimal shade.
 Come join us in this unique opportunity!

 - close toed shoes